LukaPetricevicHub/WeatherWidget/README.md

 Contributions are welcome, although the whole thing is unfolding as a relatively small project.
 Everyone is able to use the code, play around or extend it.
 Have fun!

+## License

+**WeatherWidget** is released under the MIT License.
+You are free to use, modify, and distribute the code for both commercial and non-commercial purposes.